-Humayun’s Tomb – World Heritage Site
+Humayun’s Tomb, Delhi – World Heritage Monuments in India

 Constructed of rubble masonry, red sandstone and white marble, the tomb is incredibly beautiful when seen gleaming in the sun.
 Intricate Islamic patterned artworks complete with six-pointed stars cover the facades, and there’s beauty to be found at every point.
 There’s an obvious resemblance too with the famous Taj Mahal in Agra, though Humayun’s Tomb is several decades older than the Taj.

 Interestingly, the Tomb is set alone among a large Persian-style garden, one of the earliest to be found in India.
 These gardens are laid out in perfect proportions and in line with Islamic theology, and the whole complex makes for a beautiful and relaxing afternoon.
 It’s even possible to forget that you’re surrounded on all sides by one of the world’s largest cities!
+It’s such a great example of a heritage site in Delhi.

-Qutb Minar and its Monuments – World Heritage Site
+Qutb Minar, Delhi – World Heritage Site

 Also in the complex of monuments is the remains of Quwwat al-Islam Mosque, one of the earliest mosques constructed in India.
 This is a fascinating building as you can really see the influence of local Hindu craftsmen on the design and architecture, creating something that is truly unique.

 And of course, nearby you have the famous Iron Pillar of Delhi, a tall iron pillar dating to the fourth century AD and the Gupta Dynasty.
 Although we don’t know precisely where and when it was manufactured, we know that the enormous pillar has barely rusted for 1700 years!
 Truly a testament to the incredible skill of ancient Indian ironsmiths.
 There’s also a beautiful inscription carved onto the pillar, dedicated to the might and power of King Chandragupta the Second.
+Definitely one of the best UNESCO heritage sites in Delhi.

 Red Fort of Delhi – World Heritage Site

 If this is your first time here, have a look around!
 Why not check out the 8 World Heritage Sites of Sri Lanka?
-Or for something a little further afield, the beautiful World Heritage Sites of Tuscany!
+Or for something a little further afield, the beautiful World Heritage Sites of Tuscany.
 Are you curious to know how World Heritage Sites are selected?
 Wonder no more, with our World Heritage Sites – Your Questions Answered megapost!